 I visited Bogota, Colombia in December 2018 for 2 days.
 This trip was part of a $599 packaged deal “5 Day Highlights of Columbia” with Gate 1 Travel.
 The package includes 2 days in Bogota and 3 days in Cartagena, hotels, transportation, flight from Bogota to Cartagena, breakfast, welcome dinner with drinks, and entry fee for museums.
 The package also provides the option to book the package as land only or with a flight included (to Bogota and from Cartagena).
 I chose to do land only and book my flights (to Bogota and from Cartagena) separately because I could find a better flight deal than what was offered.

 Note #2: Bogota is 8,660 feet/2,640 meters above sea level.
 As such, you might experience high altitude sickness.
 Take appropriate measures prior to your arrival or once you arrive as needed.
 When I arrived, I experienced a headache and excessive thirst.
-Once I realized what I was happening, I drank water, Gatorade, and took a nap.
+Once I realized what was happening, I drank water, Gatorade, and took a nap.
 I felt much better.

 The total cost of my flight was $490 roundtrip which included the following route for my departure: Washington, D.C to Fort Lauderdale, Florida, and Fort Lauderdale, to Bogota, Colombia.
 For my return flight my route was: Cartagena, Colombia to Panama City, Panama, then Panama City, Panama to Fort Lauderdale, and finally Fort Lauderdale to Washington, D.C..
 A long day, but better than paying $600+ for a roundtrip flight with Gate 1 travel.
-Understand that chasing flight deals sometimes comes with sacrifices (many connections or short/long layovers), but it leaves more money in your pocket.
+Understand that chasing flight deals sometimes comes with sacrifices (many connections or short/long layovers), but it saves a lot more money in your pocket.

 I stayed at the Estelar Windsor House.
 This hotel is close to Parque de la 93 which is a park surrounded by many restaurants and cafes.
 This park also hosts festivals and events.